asen16/high-schools-analysis/analysis/README.md

 1. To find correlation coefficients
 2. To create OLS Model and fit
 3. To find predicted values and compare with real values
+4. To visualize the predicted values vs real values
-4. Hypothesis testing
+5. Hypothesis testing
-5. To check Multicollinearity
+6. To check Multicollinearity
-6. To create Table 1 and Table 2
+7. To create Table 1 and Table 2

   ```pyfunctiontypecomment
    python regression.py